perugithubacc/TechAssessmentMvcService/README.md

 ## Features

 - Manage customers and products through a RESTful API.
+- Added Redis for caching and Kafka for event processing.
 - Swagger documentation for easy exploration of API endpoints.
 - Uses Docker Compose for container orchestration.
 - Built with Maven for easy dependency management.